wesbrownsec/project_portfolio/sentinel__detection_projects/phase3_attack_chain/README.md

 ---

 This phase represents a major shift from basic detection to true incident simulation.
-It reflects the type of alert crafting and tuning Tier 1–2 analysts perform to make sense of noisy data and detect serious threats like credential dumping chains.
+This phase simulated the kind of detection refinement process common in Tier 1–2 SOC environments.